andymantell/frontend-training-1-html-and-css-fundamentals/session-2/README.md

   - Add a `<ul>` element and `<li>` and `<a>` elements for each navigation item.
   - Use the `float` property from last week's session to sit the items up on a single line
   - Apply `padding`, `border` and `font-weight` styles to achieve the design.
-    Think carefully about where you apply the padding to achieve a large "hit area" on the links
+    - Think carefully about where you apply the padding to achieve a large "hit area" on the links
+    - You will likely need to use `:first-child` and `:last-child` selectors to override styles for the first or last elements in a list.
+  - Add hover states to the menu items using `border`
+  - Use `:nth-child` selectors such as `:nth-child(4)` to apply different colours to each hover state

 - Adding simple JS toggle to the "more" link
+  - Disastrous live coding demo time!